-The University of York will securely share your contact details with the research team at University of Sheffield (and potentially with an external Speech and Language Therapist allocated to your child's education setting for the study) to enable them to support you to complete Intensive Interaction training and use this with your child/young person.
+The University of York will securely share your contact details with the research team at University of Sheffield (who may potentially share these details with an external Speech and Language Therapist allocated to your child's education setting for the study) to enable them to support you to complete Intensive Interaction training and use this with your child, if you choose to do this.

 We will use REDCap and Qualtrics survey software to collect information for the study.
 Data will be securely stored by the University of York, University of Kent and University of Sheffield.
 Video recordings, provided by settings, will be stored securely by the University of Kent.
 The University of Kent, University of York and University of Sheffield take information security seriously and have used appropriate technical and organisational measures to protect data.
 Access to information is restricted on a need-to-know basis and security arrangements are regularly reviewed to ensure their continued suitability.
-For further information about how we will use the information collected for the study, see: york.ac.uk/healthsciences/research/trials/trials-gdpr/ and Information collected may be looked at by other people involved in the running and supervision of the study to check that it is being carried out correctly.
+For further information about how we will use the information collected for the study, see: york.ac.uk/healthsciences/research/trials/trials-gdpr/ and media.www.kent.ac.uk/se/40432/ResearchParticipantUniversityLevelPrivacyNotice.pdf

+Information collected may be looked at by other people involved in the running and supervision of the study to check that it is being carried out correctly.
 People who do not need to know who you and your child are will not be able to access names or contact details.
 Your data will have a code number instead.